cbdq-io/func-sbt-to-blob/README.md

 - `CONTAINER_NAME`: The container name within the storage account to load the data to.
+- `MAX_MESSAGES_IN_BATCH`: The maximum number of messages to extract from the topic in a batch before loading onto the blob storage.
+Default is 500.
 - `SERVICE_BUS_CONNECTION_STRING`:  The connection string to connect to Azure Service Bus.
 - `STORAGE_ACCOUNT_CONNECTION_STRING`: The connection string to connect to